Amateur Gardening (magazine): List of editors

 The list of editors since the magazine's launch are as follows: Shirley Hibberd (1884–1886), T. W. Sanders (1886–1926), A. J. Macself (1926–1946), Arthur Hellyer (1946–1967), Anthony Huxley (1967–1971), Peter Wood (1971–1985), Jack Kendall (1985–1986), Graham Clarke (1986–1997), Adrian Bishop (1997–2001), Tim Rumball (2001–2017) and Garry Coward-Williams (since 2017).
 Notable writers for the magazine have included Alan Titchmarsh, who also served as deputy editor, Monty Don, Charlie Dimmock, Bob Flowerdew, Anne Swithinbank, Percy Thrower and Peter Seabrook.
 The cottage gardener Margery Fish was a columnist for the magazine in the 1950s.

 Owners of the Amateur Gardening brand

 In the 1930s the original owners of Amateur Gardening, the Collingridge company, sold the business to the larger Newnes and Pearson publishing group.
 In the 1960s, this company merged with Odhams, a publisher famous for its newspapers and magazines.
 Eventually, The Mirror Group acquired Odhams, which resulted in one large company with many dozens of magazines under its belt.
 It relaunched itself as the International Publishing Corporation, better known as IPC.
 In 2013 the IPC name disappeared when its owner, US-based Time Inc, renamed it Time Inc (UK) Ltd.

 In 2018, Time Inc (UK) Ltd became TI Media.

 In 2020, Future plc became the owner of Amateur Gardening after the acquisition of TI Media was completed.

+Brief Closure

+In September 2023, it was announced that the magazine was to permanently cease publication.
+The last edition was 14 October 2023.
+Future plc, the magazine's owner, blamed rising costs such as print costs and the free packet of seeds attached to every front cover along with decreasing advertising revenue for the decision to permanently close the magazine, reasons which were again cited in the final editorial by Garry Coward-Williams, the magazine's 11th and final editor.

+Revival under new ownership

+The magazine was subsequently bought and taken over by Kelsey Media in November 2023 with new editor Kim Stoddart, who said at the time: "It is an absolute honour to be appointed as the latest editor of this iconic, gem of a magazine.
+I can't wait to share the first relaunch issue which will include many of the brilliant, regular contributors, plus some exciting new features and columns besides."
+The acquisition also reunited the magazine with Amateur Photographer and World Soccer (both owned by Kelsey since 2020), for the first time since TI Media era.

+The magazine celebrated its 140th anniversary with 11 May 2024 bumper issue.